 Well its not something unusual in recent times as we have seen such transforming relations among corporate such as Uber bought Crime in UAE.
 We have seen Such rivalries turning in love stories in Banking sector, moreover Jazz taking on UAE based telecom company so on and so forth.

-This time the thought travelled through Global tech giant which was lingering since approximately 10 years among Apple and Qualcomm.
+This time the thought traveled through Global tech giant which was lingering since approximately 10 years among Apple and Qualcomm.
 Both of them stayed stubborn globally and continued in the same manner but things never remain same perhaps during last appearance in court when they revealed not to behave same in future.
-Apple and Qualcomm have duelled on three continents over the division of billions of dollars of smartphone profits and even how much consumers pay for their phones.
+Apple and Qualcomm have dulled on three continents over the division of billions of dollars of smartphone profits and even how much consumers pay for their phones.

 On Tuesday, just as a trial had begun in a federal courtroom in San Diego over a suit Apple had filed against Qualcomm, the two companies said they had essentially made up.